 The Art of Motherhood is a blog created by artist Monica Baumann to share in the joys, struggles, reality, creations and art of being a mother and artist.

 There is a thought in the art world that once a woman becomes a mother, she is finished.
 I have had teachers who advise women against having children if they want to succeed as an artist.
 Statistically it is probably true that women seem to step away from their art duties and focus on caring for their children.
 This happens a lot in the non-art world too.
 Being said, I have no interest in becoming a statistic.
 I also have no interest in hiding from the art world.
-Having a child was a choice my husband and I made with joy and excitement.
+Having children was a choice my husband and I made with joy and excitement.

-As I’ve continued in my search, and found nothing, I felt I needed to document my experiences as a mother and artist.
+As I’ve continued in my search, and found little, I felt I needed to document my experiences as a mother and artist.
 For me, it will provide something to look back to on hard days, weeks or even months where in defeat I slip down the dangerous slope into laying my brushes down forever.
-But, I also want to provide a space of hope for other mother artists, who like me may be in hiding, and considering quitting.
+But, I also want to provide a space of hope for other mother artists, who like me, may be in hiding, and considering quitting.
 All I have to say is … Don’t.
 We can do this.